terefang/rpg-srds/Bare-Bone-Lite-d100/src/main/adoc/BBL_00_SRD_d100.md

 * Stress Pool -- a number of points equal to (De) are recovered
 * Doubt Pool -- a number of points equal to (Tr) are recovered

-You can take a max of 2 short rests per day.
+*You can take a max of 2 short rests per day.*

-*Long Rest* -- is an extended period of at least 8 hours, during which only sleep or light activity is performed (as per short rest), or standing watch max 1 hour.
+*Long Rest* -- is an extended period of at least 8 hours, during which only sleep or light activity is performed (as per short rest),
+               or standing watch max 1 hour.
 If the rest is interrupted, it is needed to begin anew for any benefit.

 * Health Pool -- a number of points equal to (To+Ph) are recovered
 * Stress Pool -- a number of points equal to (De+In) are recovered
 * Doubt Pool -- a number of points equal to (Tr+Pr) are recovered

 One point of non-aggravated crit is recovered per Long Rest in each Category.

+*You can take a max of 1 long rest per day.*

 ### Assisted Healing